 The confidence of foreign direct investors is being restored, who understand that they can work quite successfully in the existing conditions – this is manifested in a significant increase in portfolio investments in ruble-denominated assets, the yield of which is at an attractive level of 3%.

-Investment in the transport and logistics infrastructure sector is one of the government’s top priorities in data rooms.
+Investment in the transport and logistics infrastructure sector is one of the government’s top priorities in www.virtual-data-room.org.
 Almost half of the total budget of the national project’s program is intended for investments in the creation of road infrastructure; in the future, investments are planned in the construction of high-speed trains, railways, increasing the capacity of ports, as well as in the reconstruction of almost 50 regional airports.